Inspection

 stylus-type device

 A measuring instrument with a cone-shaped spherical top connected to a probe.
-The stylus contacts the part and traces its surface irregularities.
+On a stylus-type device, the stylus contacts the part and traces its surface irregularities.

 surface